 Don’t forget to :

-Show your remote team vision and the mission of your company, purpose can create strong belief of success
+Show your remote team vision and the mission of your company, purpose can create a strong belief of success

 Meet with your team regularly to keep your remote employees around & increase your trust